Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 1 Samuel 1:1-20:42

 Not to point out the obvious, but the book of Samuel isn’t named after its most talked about character, David.
 The Israelite legend is still a generation out when the book begins.
 Instead, chapter 1 kicks off by introducing us to Elkanah, a playa with two wives in the hizouse (v.
 2).
 The first is Hannah, a woman more desperate to have a baby than Georgina Salt.
 Hannah’s biological clock is ticking louder than Big Ben.
 But despite buying a sex swing and trying every position in the Kama Sutra, she remains childless.
 As Manjula Nahasapeemapetilon would say, “All that sex for nothing.”
 To make matters worse, Elkanah’s other wife, Peninnah, is a regular baby factory who can’t resist rubbing Hannah’s nose in a dirty diaper every chance she gets (v.
 6).
 As a result, Hannah stays in a more fragile emotional state than Edwina McDunnough.
 Finally, during a trip to the Tabernacle, she resorts to bargaining with God.
-Hannah vows to raise her firstborn as a Nazirite (see Numbers 6) and “give him to Hashem all the days of his life” (v.
+Hannah vows to raise her firstborn as a Nazirite (see Numbers 6) and “give him to [God] all the days of his life” (v.
 11).
 Eli the priest sees her praying, but, thanks to the dark days of the judges, he’s become accustomed to a lower class of congregants.
 He automatically assumes she’s stone drunk and throws a broom at her.
 But the misunderstanding is quickly resolved and before Hannah leaves Eli blesses her uterus in name of Florence Arizona.
 And by divine intervention or sheer coincidence, it isn’t too long before Hannah is knocked up (v.
 20).
 She names the child Samuel.
 But what’s even more impressive is she remains true to her word and delivers the boy to Eli at a young age (v.
 24).
 Samuel is raised in the church—literally.
 He only sees his mom when she brings him new threads once a year.

 Samuel is now under the tutelage of Eli the priest, an obese man of God known for serving the people and never missing a potluck.
 He’s essentially the Friar Tuck of Scripture.
 But chapter 2 reveals his good track record is overshadowed by his two sons, Hophni and Phinehas, who aren’t nearly as dedicated to the ministry.
 The text labels them criminals in league with the Bishop of the Black Canons (v.
 12).
 The only thing they’ve inherited from their old man is his appetite.
 They eat like they’ve been infected by a Symbiote.
 According to Scripture, their two favorite pastimes are playing Chesterfield rugby with female parishioners and swiping consecrated food from the altar.
 This doesn’t fly in God’s kitchen and he goes full Gordon Ramsay, announcing the impending elimination of Eli’s entire family from the priesthood (vv.
 29-34).

 Samuel, on the other hand, continues to impress everyone.
 He’s the Doogie Howser of altar boys, quickly mastering the teachings of his superiors and earning the respect of the people.
 God takes notice, too.
 In chapter 3, while Samuel is still young, he makes contact one night without the use of any special effects—he just straight up starts talking to Samuel while he’s lying in bed.
 But, like Edgar Witherspoon, Samuel assumes the voice of God would sound deeper and runs to Eli’s bedroom, thinking the old priest has called him (v.
 5).
 This repeats three times before Eli realizes either Chris Knight has implanted a transmitter in Samuel’s molar as a prank or God is actually speaking to him.
 He settles on the latter and instructs Samuel to respond accordingly (v.
 9).
 This leads to God telling Samuel about his plan to fire Eli.
-Passing a pink slip to your mentor is a tough way to start a career, but Eli takes the news like a champ: “He is Hashem; He will do what is good in his eyes” (v.
+Passing a pink slip to your mentor is a tough way to start a career, but Eli takes the news like a champ: “It is [God]; let Him do what seems good to Him” (v.
 18).

 Sure enough, the wheels come off in chapter 4 when Israel once again goes up against the Philistines.
 According to their trading card, their arch-nemesis status never drops below 10.
 Israel may be Starfleet, but the Philistines are the Borg, Cardassians, Klingons and Romulans all rolled into one.
 Israel has apparently forgotten these Viking warriors are as nasty on land as they are at sea and take a round one beating before breaking out the Ark of the Covenant to assist them in a comeback win (v.
 3).
 The Philistines react like they’ve been doused with Dr. Jonathan Crane’s fear gas when they hear the Ark is on its way (v.
 7).
 Like everyone else, they’ve heard the stories about what happened to the Egyptians and know you don’t mess with the Zohan.
 Once the Ark is on the scene, Eli’s sons lead Israel back into battle, but God doesn’t intervene on their behalf and the Philistines score a decisive round two victory.
 Hophni and Phinehas are killed as predicted and the Ark is captured (v.
 10).
 When a messenger returns with the judges’ scorecards Eli is already sitting down, but when the obese priest hears the news he falls out of his chair harder than Sherman Klump and breaks his neck (v.
 18).